 Highball is the classic cocktail that everyone knows- a mixed alcoholic drink with a non-alcoholic mixer, often a carbonated beverage.
-So, a highball combined with whiskey and carbonated beverage can be called “Whiskey highball.”
+So, a highball combined with whiskey and carbonated beverage can be called a “Whiskey highball.”

-- The Definition Of The Cocktail Called Highball
+- Anyway, What’s The Cocktail Called Highball

-- The Glory Of Whiskey Highball In Japan
+- The History Of Whiskey Highball

-The Definition Of The Cocktail Called Highball
+Anyway, What’s The Cocktail Called Highball

 Highball 1: an iced drink containing liquor (such as whiskey) and water or a carbonated beverage (such as ginger ale) and served in a tall glass 2: a railroad signal for a train to proceed at full speed -Merriam Webster

-In general across the world, the cocktail called “highball”, is not only based on whiskey but also any liqueur, spirits mixed with carbonated beverages.
+In general across the world, the cocktail called “highball”, is not only based on whiskey but also any liqueur, or spirits mixed with carbonated beverages.

 For example, it is “highball” even mixed with a sweet liqueur and ginger ale.

 Since highball is a general term for cocktails, you need to order what kind of highball you like to mix with what.